 (Insert sigh of frustration)

 If my younger self could see me struggling back and forth with these dilemmas and comparisons, she would be a combination of confused and frustrated.
-That girl would never think to stop doing something that she loved just because it didn’t appear to be moving her in a particular direction, or to be a good way to spend her time.
+That girl would never think to stop doing something that she loved just because it didn’t appear to be moving her in a particular direction.
 She would do it without thinking because it made her happy.
 She would make it into something greater for her life.
 She would not judge herself or compare herself to others.
 She would embrace that passion and she would talk about it like it was gospel, because in her life that’s just what it would be.
-I know that I might sound like I am being harsh on myself, but I truly feel like this reality check needed to happen sooner than later, and I’m so glad that it did!
+I know that I might sound like I am being harsh on myself, but I truly feel like this reality check needed to happen sooner rather than later!

 Puzzle Pieces of Passion